 FLOW coaching sees life as a creative process, thus current reality as a form of catalyst to a better form of future.
 The reality that we are all in is perceived as a medium to learn and grow.

-We all have choices, but most of the time our conditioning from early years of life makes us to perceive the same path as a choice.
-Once we change our lens, then, we are able see other choices available to us.
+We all have choices, but most of the time our conditioning from the early years of life makes us perceive the same path as a choice.
+Once we change our lens, then, we are able to see other choices available to us.

 Applying this core principle of FLOW coaching into our current reality, let’s see what we have and how we can use them to grow.

 - Coronavirus is a fact and we are all afraid to catch it.
-Our fear and the pandemic is a fact.
+Our fear and the pandemic are facts.
 We can get frozen and stay in the fear zone or we can use that energy to finally connect with our deeper self and start listening to our inner intelligence.